Holli-Tech/MECA/README.md

 # MECA
-MECA is Media&amp;Entertainment Carbon Association : we work on emission factors for audiovisual processes
+MECA is Media&amp;Entertainment Carbon Accounting : we work on emission factors for audiovisual processes